johngao2/EM-hotel-demand/README.md

 CPPAD: A fast, open source package for computing derivatives. https://coin-or.github.io/CppAD/doc/cppad.htm, https://github.com/coin-or/CppAD

 ### Data Format
 Panel data.
 Each timestep contains multiple rows, each row representing a product ID which is available at that time.
-Each product will have fields for price, and # purchased in that time period, which is the target variable.
+Each product will have fields for price, and # purchased in that time period (target variable)

 ### The Math: Simple Logit
 wip